ntua-el20098/ntua-Analysis-and-Design-of-Information-Systems/README.md

 # Distributed Execution of SQL Queries using PrestoDB (Information Systems - NTUA)

 ## Overview
 [PrestoDB](https://prestodb.io/) is a distributed SQL query engine designed to handle large-scale data analysis by querying data across heterogeneous data sources.
-This project aims to benchmark the performance of PrestoDB across a variety of query types and data locations, using three different underlying data storage systems: **PostgreSQL**, **MongoDB**, and **Cassandra**.
+This project aims to benchmark the performance of **PrestoDB** across a variety of query types and data locations, using three different underlying data storage systems: **PostgreSQL**, **MongoDB** and **Cassandra**.

 To create a highly portable, cloud-based environment, **Docker containers** will be employed to deploy PrestoDB and each data storage system.
-These containers will operate on an **overlay virtual network** spanning multiple hosts which are nodes of a docker swarm, simulating distributed deployments.
+These containers will operate on an **overlay virtual network** spanning multiple hosts which are nodes of a docker swarm, simulating distributed deployments of services.
 By leveraging Docker, the project ensures scalability, easy orchestration, and cloud-native compatibility, making it straightforward to replicate and extend the benchmarking setup in various environments, including private or public cloud platforms.

 This project not only benchmarks PrestoDB's capabilities but also provides a practical, cloud-ready framework to evaluate distributed SQL query engines in a heterogeneous data ecosystem.